romainguign/romainguign/README.md

-🎓 Currently studying for a Master's degree in Biology, Ecology and Evolution, specializing in the sea, anthropization and diagnostics.
+🎓 Currently studying for a Master's degree in Biology, Ecology and Evolution (BEE), specializing in the sea, anthropization and diagnostics (MAD) at University of Angers.

 👨🏻‍💻 Former student in Computer Science at [42 School](https://42.fr/en/homepage/)